Ares-Developers/Ares-docs/new/noammoweapon.rst

 :tagdef:`[TechnoType]NoAmmoAmount=integer`
   If the current ammo is equal to or below this value, the :tag:`NoAmmoWeapon` will be used.
 Defaults to :value:`0`.

-.. index:: Weapons; Switch to other weapon if ammo is empty

 .. versionadded:: 0.C